Eduworks/competency-ui/README.md

 Check that you are using the correct port number for your apiURL definition and when you navigate via browser to the website.

+Check that the base tag value in index.html matches the subdirectory that you place